BenWiederhake/spread/README.md

 Note that this may take a long time, and may rewrite a lot of the repository.
 You better have a stable, fast connection, and enough storage space.

-### Run advanced restic commands

-Mount snapshots for easier inspection and restoration:
-`$ mkdir mnt-here && restic-heimdal default mount mnt-here`

-Many other niceties:
-`$ restic help`
+- NOTE: I haven't used this feature in a long time because restic used to have some issues causing unreasonably long running times.
+This was recently fixed, but I haven't looked into this yet.
+My old workaround was to switch to a new repository and throwing the old repo away after a few months.

 ## How to make a new server

-You only really need sftp access to something with a large harddrive.
+You only really need sftp access to something with lots of storage space.

 I'm using an RPi with the sshd options `ChrootDirectory /path/to/that/drive` and `ForceCommand sftp-internal`.